ActivityWatch/activitywatch/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ## Documentation
-If applicable, add screenshots or logfiles to help explain your problem.
+If applicable, add screenshots or logs to help explain your problem.

-Logfiles can be found in different places depending on platform:
+Logs can be found in different places depending on platform:
  - Windows: `C:\Users\<USER>\AppData\Local\ActivityWatch\Logs`
- - macOS: /Users/<USER>/Library/Logs/activitywatch
+ - macOS: `/Users/<USER>/Library/Logs/activitywatch`
- - Linux: /home/<USER>/.cache/SuperApp/log
+ - Linux: `/home/<USER>/.cache/activitywatch/log`

-## Environment
- - ActivityWatch version: [e.g. v0.8.0b7]
- - OS: [e.g. Windows 10, Linux (Ubuntu), macOS (High Sierra)]

 ## Additional context
 Add any other context about the problem here.